Iznogohul/ParchmentCMS/README.md

    MONGODB_URI="mongodb://mongodb/test"
    # The port on which the Blog CMS API will run
    PORT="3000"
+   # The seed string to be used for the JwtStrategy
+   JWT_SECRET="42"
    ```
 3. 🐳 Run `docker compose build` to build the containers.
 4. 🐳 Run `docker compose up` to start the containers.